 Bala Cynwyd Highlights

-Shopping: City Line Center, shoes, art/craft supplies, pharmacies, athletic equipment, art supplies,
+Shopping: City Line Center, shoes, art/craft supplies, pharmacies, clothing, lighting, jewelry

 At the southeastern edge of Bala Cynwyd is City Line Avenue, which separates Lower Merion Township from the city of Philadelphia.
-City Line Avenue has a shopping center with several dining choices including an Olive Garden, a Five Guys, a Corner Bakery and a Honeygrow, a super market, a department store, a Vitamin Shoppe, a Michael’s, a Lord & Taylor (department store) and an L.A.
+City Line Avenue has a shopping center with several dining choices including an Olive Garden, a Five Guys, and a Honeygrow, a super market, a Michael’s, and an L.A.
 Fitness.
-Along Montgomery Avenue is a Starbucks, Indian, Chinese and seafood restaurants as well as a long-established deli.
-One of the most affordable sections of Bala Cynwyd is Belmont Hills, which is at its opposite end (the northeast boundary) which runs up to Route 76.
+Along Montgomery Avenue is a Starbucks, Indian, Chinese and seafood restaurants as well as two long-established delis.
+One of themost affordable sections of Bala Cynwyd is Belmont Hills, which is at its opposite end (the northeast boundary) which runs up to Route 76.
 As the name implies, it is very hilly with some twin homes as well as singles.
 Lots are fairly small.
 Belmont Hillers love their proximity to the expressway (76) and the library and beautiful community pool complex.
 It’s a very tight-knit community and is a treat to drive through during the holidays as most homes are decorated to the hilt.
 The adjacent neighborhood branching off of Marywatersford Road has larger lots and mostly split levels.

 College Park is one the most desirable neighborhoods in Bala Cynwyd for people looking for wide, walkable streets catering to only local traffic and a friendliness among its residents.
 There are many traditional stone colonials, most very well-kept.
 The majority of homes are fairly large singles, though there are also a couple of streets with ranches and some with twins.
 Lots of College Park residents walk their dogs, visit with neighbors and many impromptu conversations occur on its streets.